E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 Traffic that did not match an earlier permit was blocked by the implicit deny at the end of the ACL.

+This affected unrelated routed traffic that was not part of the server access policy.

-The final permit was restored, and unrelated routed traffic recovered.
+The final permit was restored and normal traffic recovered.

 ![ACL Recovery](./images/13-acl-recovery.png)